Camden, Maine

 Mount Battie | photo via @elizabethandmarin

-Mount Battie is one of the most popular hiking destinations in Camden Maine.
+Mount Battie is one of the most popular hiking destinations in Camden, Maine.
 Located in Camden State Park, this short trail offers breathtaking views of the native pine forest, Camden Harbor, and Penobscot Bay.

 It’s a popular spot in the spring when wildflowers are in bloom.
 But, it’s also worth a visit in the autumn.
 During this time, you’ll see a wide variety of unique flowers and foliage.
 And of course, there’s no beating that crisp New England autumn air during a hike.